 The CL Lifesavers 100 Club is open to anyone, from anywhere and of any age.
 It doesn’t matter how they choose to raise £100, but if they do, they will automatically join the CL Lifesavers 100 Club and, in return, every fundraiser will receive a CL Lifesavers 100 Club medal and a personalised card.

-Whether it is a sporting challenge, regular donation, sponsored silence, raffle, cake bake or head shave there are hundreds of ways to raise £100 and by all pulling together we hope to encourage as many people as possible to join the Club and, by doing so, help address the £1.3m shortfall for this year.
+Whether it is a sporting challenge, regular donation, sponsored silence, raffle, cake bake or head shave there are hundreds of ways to raise £100 and by all pulling together we hope to encourage as many people as possible to join the Club and, by doing so, help address the £1.5m fundraising shortfall from last year.

 The first member of the CL Lifesavers Club is inspirational blood cancer survivor Lizzie Dean.
 Lizzie, 31 from Birmingham, was given just months to live when she relapsed after a transplant to combat acute myeloid leukaemia in 2016.
 Thanks to a clinical trial made available to her by Cure Leukaemia, Lizzie is alive and well, back working and doing all she can to help the charity that saved her life.

-Having not walked further than 2.6km in one go since her diagnosis she completed this distance for the 2.6 Challenge in April and now, in September, she is attempting to walk a full marathon distance of 26.2 miles during Blood Cancer Awareness Month.
+Having not walked further than 2.6km in one go since her diagnosis she completed this distance for the 2.6 Challenge in April and in September 2020, she walked a full marathon distance of 26.2 miles during Blood Cancer Awareness Month.

 Speaking about her challenge she said: